 The Board of Trustees, as established under the Sponsorship and Trust Agreement, is the trustee of the UAPP.
-The Board of Trustees has contracted with Buck, through the UAPP Administration Centre, to provide plan administration services, CIBC Mellon to provide pensioner payroll services, and Alberta Investment Management Corporation, Beutel Goodman, Fiera Capital, and State Street Global Advisors to provide asset management services.
+The Board of Trustees has contracted with Gallagher (formerly known as Buck), through the UAPP Administration Centre, to provide plan administration services, CIBC Mellon to provide pensioner payroll services, and Alberta Investment Management Corporation, Beutel Goodman, Connor Clark & Lunn, Fiera Capital, Leith Wheeler, PineStone, and North of South Capital to provide asset management services.
 The UAPP's diversified portfolio includes long and short-term bonds, real return bonds, domestic and foreign public equity, private equity, real estate, and infrastructure investments.